hube12/testing-gui/README.md

     $ git clone --recurse-submodules https://github.com/urddru/imgui-glfw.git

-    # The default generator is Ninja
+    # This will create the build dir and run CMake
     $ b

-    # or if you don't have '.' in your PATH env var
+    # or if you don't have '.' in your PATH,  "./b"

-    $ ./b

-    # Then build using your generator
+    # Then build.
+Ninja is the default.

     $ cd build; ninja